ParhamTaher/Grad-Apps/server/ticket/README.md

 - `/tickets/5aad6dbdb2d0332d6299e048`: updates the ticket with id `5aad6dbdb2d0332d6299e048`

 Updates can be made modularly on a ticket by listing out any desired changes on specified fields in an array format.
-Status of a ticket cannot be updated in this way.

 Request.Body:
 ```json